-1. Grades K – 5: Unless written consent is obtained, publication of photos of this age group on district web sites must be of groups of three or more individuals.
+1. Grades K – 5: Unless written parental consent is obtained, publication of photos of this age group on district web sites must be of groups of three or more individuals.
 No names may be associated with the photographs unless written parental consent is obtained.
 Photos from a distance are encouraged.

-2. Grades 6-8: Unless written consent is obtained, photos of this age group on district web sites must be of groups of three or more individuals.
+2. Grades 6-8: Unless written parental consent is obtained, photos of this age group on district web sites must be of groups of three or more individuals.
 First names may be associated with the photographs.
 Full names may be used only with parental consent.